thomasmore-imd/devtools/editors/visual_studio_code.md

 This extension uses the NPM package with the same name.
 This can be either a locally installed package for the project or a global installation.
 If neither are found, an embedded version to the extension will be used.

-#### 1.2.8.3. stylelint
+#### 1.2.8.3.
+Stylelint

-Validate your CSS markup on the go while coding.
-Automatically output problems and hints to improve quality to the panel of Visual Studio Code.
+Stylelint automatically validates your CSS markup on the go while coding.
+It automatically outputs problems and hints to improve quality to the panel of Visual Studio Code.